Loading...

 Portion Control

-Reduce the portion size of the curd rice and potato curry to limit the intake of carbohydrates, which can help in managing blood sugar levels.
+Reduce the portion size of the curd rice and potato curry.
+Smaller portions can help in managing the spike in glucose levels.

-Incorporate high-fiber foods like lentils or chickpeas into your meal.
-These can help slow down the absorption of sugar into the bloodstream.
+Include high-fiber vegetables such as spinach, kale, or broccoli in your meal.
+These can slow down the absorption of glucose.

-Include a source of protein such as grilled chicken, tofu, or paneer to your meal.
-Protein can help stabilize blood sugar levels by slowing the absorption of carbohydrates.
+Add a source of lean protein like grilled chicken, tofu, or lentils to your meal.
+Protein can help stabilize blood sugar levels.

 Healthy Fats